h4ckbs/nixos-mailserver/README.md

 ## How to Set Up a 10/10 Mail Server Guide
-Check out the [Complete Setup Guide](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver/wikis/A-Complete-Setup-Guide) in the project's wiki.
+Check out the [Complete Setup Guide](https://nixos-mailserver.readthedocs.io/en/latest/setup-guide.html) in the project's documentation.

 ## How to Backup

-Checkout the [Complete Backup Guide](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver/wikis/A-Complete-Backup-Guide).
+Checkout the [Complete Backup Guide](https://nixos-mailserver.readthedocs.io/en/latest/backup-guide.html).
 Backups are easy with `SNM`.

 ## Development

-See the [How to Develop SNM](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver/wikis/How-to-Develop-SNM) wiki page.
+See the [How to Develop SNM](https://nixos-mailserver.readthedocs.io/en/latest/howto-develop.html) wiki page.

 ## Release notes